Quick access

 iOS Shopping · early-stage, no brand

-$500k clean marketing budget post-raise → ~250k installs.
-Algorithm gets more signal at scale — CPI improves with volume.
+$500k clean marketing budget post-raise → 250k–350k installs, concentrated in Germany.
+Algorithm gets more signal at scale | CPI improves with volume.

 Spend Breakdown